An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Msa Safety Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MSA stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Other Consumer Specialties industry.
+We show how MSA stock compares to 2,000+ US-based stocks, and to peers in the Professional, Scientific, and Technical Services sector and Commercial Photography industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Established in 1914, MSA Safety Incorporated is the global leader in the development, manufacture and supply of safety products that protect people and facility infrastructures.
 Many MSA products integrate a combination of electronics, mechanical systems and advanced materials to protect users against hazardous or life-threatening situations.
 The company's comprehensive product line is used by workers around the world in a broad range of markets, including the oil, gas and petrochemical industry, the fire service, the construction industry, mining and the military.
 MSA's core products include self-contained breathing apparatus, fixed gas and flame detection systems, portable gas detection instruments, industrial head protection products, firefighter helmets and protective apparel, and fall protection devices.
 With 2020 revenues of $1.35 billion, MSA employs approximately 5,000 people worldwide.
 The company is headquartered north of Pittsburgh in Cranberry Township, Pa., and has manufacturing operations in the United States, Europe, Asia and Latin America.
 With more than 40 international locations, MSA realizes approximately half of its revenue from outside North America.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.